 6. I’ve never procreated and now it’s too late.
 If marriage is designed to create a family then it isn’t relevant for me.

-7. I don’t need recognition from God, society or the government that I’m in a valid relationship.
+7. I don’t need recognition from God that I’m in a valid relationship.

 8. Longevity doesn’t equal success.
 People who have been married for decades aren’t necessarily examples of what love should look like.